akshayxml/Google-File-System/README.md

 - gRPC

 ## Run
-- Open three terminals, and type run `chunkServer.py`, `masterServer.py` and `client.py` in each of them.
+- Open three terminals, and run `chunkServer.py`, `masterServer.py` and `client.py` in each of them.
 - Type in the supported commands in the terminal which is running `client.py`.

 ### Commands